VenkatMastercoder/My-Portfolio-Website/README.md

 Technologies used for the development of the website include HTML, CSS, JavaScript, React JS, Bootstrap, Figma, and Firebase.

-Technologies used: HTML, CSS, JavaScript, React JS, Bootstrap, Figma, and Firebase
+Technologies used: HTML, CSS, JavaScript, Bootstrap, Figma, and Firebase

 <b>View Website</b> - https://itsmevenkat.web.app/